Patch of Land

 Patch of Land is a peer-to-peer real estate crowdfunding online marketplace and hard money loan provider that connects real estate developers needing financing to lenders and real estate investors.
 Patch of Land focuses on 6–24 months real-estate first lien mortgage loans with borrower guarantees.

 History

 Patch of Land was established by Jason Fritton, Brian Fritton and Carlo Tabibi in 2012 in Los Angeles, California.
-Jason Fritton was among those who lobbied the United States Congress for the inclusion of real-estate crowdfunding in the JOBS Act.
+Jason Fritton was among those who lobbied the United States Congress to include real-estate crowdfunding in the JOBS Act.

-The company hired AdaPia d'Errico as Chief Marketing Officer and Amy Wan as its General Legal Counsel.
+The company hired AdaPia d'Errico as Chief Marketing Officer and Amy Wan as General Legal Counsel.

 In August 2015, Patch of Land announced its Indentured Trustee Investment Model, offering a bankruptcy remote investment structure and stronger consumer protections for its investors.
-Patch of Land opened its Indentured Trustee Model documentation to the public in the hopes that other firms would follow suit, as many did.
+Patch of Land opened its Indentured Trustee Model documentation to the public hoping that other firms would follow suit, as many did.